santiagopim/LanguagePack/README.md

 LanguagePack
 ============

-A language pack project for AnySoftKeyboard
+A catalan language pack project for AnySoftKeyboard with qwerty and dvorak layouts.
+Uses doubletap for accents.
+No dictionary added.